-Trigger Marketing: The Essential Guide for 2023
+Trigger Marketing: An Essential Guide to Boost Response Rates

 What is Trigger Marketing?

-- Event-based triggers help in developing an emotional connection with customers that develops trust and brand loyalty.
+• Event-based triggers help in developing an emotional connection with customers that develops trust and brand loyalty.
 These triggers are determined by details like birthdays, anniversaries, or relocations.

-- Behavior-based triggers look at online customer behavior and activities such as new registration, website activities, and conversion rates.
+• Behavior-based triggers look at online customer behavior and activities such as new registration, website activities, and conversion rates.

 If you’ve ever gotten an anniversary coupon from a company, that’s an event-based trigger; if you’ve ever received a company’s catalog in the mail after visiting their website, that’s an engagement-based trigger.